gorango/flowcraft/docs/guide/getting-started.md

 npm install flowcraft
 ```

-### Your First Workflow
+### Your First Strongly-Typed Workflow

-Let's create a simple workflow with two steps: one node to provide a starting number, and a second node to double it.
+Let's create a simple workflow with two steps: one node to provide a starting number, and a second node to double it, using Flowcraft's strongly-typed context system.

 1. Create a new file named `simple-flow.ts`.
 2. Add the following code: